grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_DB2_FORMULA_FIELDS.md

 ## Overview

-GrapaDB2 implements a **Formula Field System** that allows storing and executing Grapa code as database fields.
+GrapaDBX implements a **Formula Field System** that allows storing and executing Grapa code as database fields.
 This system provides the foundation for computed fields, derived values, and dynamic calculations within the database.

 ## Design Philosophy